 Savvy small businesses know that controlling IP is as much about gaining market advantages as keeping competitors away.
 For example, having total control of your IP might allow you to:

-Data for Business (external link) — Statistics New Zealand tools to drill into data on competitors and customers
+Data for Business (external link) — Stats New Zealand tools drill into data on competitors and customers

 As soon as Craig Jackson thought of the name Dr Feelgood for his ice pop business, he knew he had to secure it with IPONZ.
 With a background in film and design, Jackson understood the value of brand identity.
 He wasn’t sure of his chance of registering it — it was already the name of a British band and an album by Mötley Crüe.
 While there were other Dr Feelgoods on the IPONZ register, the name was available in the trade mark classifications relating to confectionary and foods and drinks.

 Launched in early January 2015, Dr Feelgood is already rapidly expanding into new markets and products.
 IP is a key part of Jackson’s business strategy.

 “We’re continuing to secure IP as our business grows into new product and market areas.
 It’s really important to our commercialisation opportunities.
 We’ve also taken in-house steps to keep our trade secrets safe,” he says.

 “It’s really important that new businesses think of their IP as an asset and how it fits in to where their business is going – especially in the early days.
 Lots of people think IP is a difficult thing to understand, but it’s not.
 Even basic steps can really help protect and grow your brand.”